orblivion/ntfy/.sandstorm/README_DETAILS.md

 * Hide "URL" fields in forms?
 Since we can't ping outside servers anyway.
 * Docs
 	* Link to ntfy.sh/documentation.
 Or should we just build docs locally if it's not too hefty?
-	* Warn the user that it may not 100% reflect the Sandstorm implementation
+	* Open a dialog.
+Warn the user that it may not 100% reflect the Sandstorm implementation.
+Then give link.
+    * Invite people to talk to us about it if they want help with Sandstorm-specific one.
 * "Logging in"
+* "Server" fields, for sending notifications, etc. Just assume this server.
+    * It's a "power user" feature.
+This being Sandstorm, I'm going to be opinionated and just axe it.
+    * What was that place in the UI where I saw the ui-* URL?
+Make sure that doesn't show up either.
 * Etc.

 ### Info in the UI